subratamazumder/billion-user-app/README.md

 Could be a usefull model for countries like India where electronic prescription is not available yet for everyone.

-Doctor - issues prescription
+Doctor  - issue a prescription
+        - view issued preprescriptions by him/her

-Patient - accesses prescription
+Patient - view issued preprescriptions for him/her

-Pharmacy - accesses prescription
+Pharmacy - view prescription on granting access by Patient

 ![Design](billion-user-eprescription-function.png)